grimme-lab/qc2-teaching/doc/scf.rst

    Start by extracting the ``course-material.zip`` which you downloaded earlier.
    You should find a ``scf/`` directory containing the starting code for your program (see ``scf/app/main.f90``).

+   You can just continue to use fpm to work on your program now.

-   To make building your program easier and give you more time to focus on the actual programming we put some build automation there as well.
+   Alternatively, to make building your program easier with just the Fortran compiler and give you more time to focus on the actual programming we put some build automation there as well.
    To use it just invoke ``make`` and find everything else taken care for.

    For more details on building software and how we automated this process